 - Due to the current situation, TCFV is unable to provide food and drinks.
 Attendees must bring their own food and drinks to minimise the risk of infection.
 Food and drink must not be shared.

-- Please bring a name tag, with your name and from home (a sticky label or piece of paper/cardboard with safety pin would suffice)
+- Please bring a name tag from home (a sticky label or piece of paper/cardboard with safety pin would suffice)

 PHYSICAL CONTACT IS AVOIDED AND PHYSICAL DISTANCE MAINTAINED